The impact of the explicit representation of convection on the climate of a tidally locked planet in global stretched-mesh simulations: Convection and turbulence parameters in the experiment

 \section{Convection and turbulence parameters in the \expSR experiment}

 In the \expSR experiment, we follow a km-scale configuration used for the Unified Model in \citet{Tomassini23_confronting}, namely their \emph{MidLevShConv15RAturb} configuration.
-This configuration combines a reduced convection parameterization with a modified representation boundary layer scheme.
+This configuration combines a ``reduced'' convection parameterization with a modified representation boundary layer scheme.
 As a result, convection is allowed to be partly explicit, accounting for the fact that in the focal region of our stretched mesh the grid step reaches \SI{4.7}{\km}.

 Briefly, the \expSR parameterization settings are different to those used in \expSP and \expUP in the following.
 Scaling of the shallow convective mass flux is set to 0.015 (default: 0.03) --- the value found to produce more realistic low-level clouds in global km-scale numerical weather prediction runs.
 The formulation of the mid-level convection scheme is also modified.
-The key modification that reduces the sub-grid convective mass flux according to the model resolution, allowing convection to be partly explicit, is a longer timescale for the convective available potential energy (CAPE) closure (\SI{2700}{\s} instead of the default \SI{1800}{\s}).
+The key modification that reduces the sub-grid convective mass flux is a longer timescale for the convective available potential energy (CAPE) closure: \SI{2700}{\s} instead of the default \SI{1800}{\s}.
+This effectively decreases the strength of the convection parameterization and allows convection to be partly explicit, i.e. represented by grid-scale vertical flow.
 The configuration also includes the turbulence blending scheme \citep{Boutle14_seamless}, which allows for a transition between the 1D turbulence parameterization (used in coarse-grid GCMs) with a 3D Smagorinsky-Lilly turbulence scheme (used in cloud-resolving models).
+As mentioned in Sec.~\ref{sec:results}, this parameterization leads to a drier stratosphere compared to the other three simulations.